-Popcorn ceilings are the unsightly, asbestos riddled design fad of yesteryear that people thought improved acoustic performance and acted to hide cracks or blemishes that could otherwise plague your untreated ceiling.
-Well, I think we can all agree how wrong they were.
+Popcorn ceilings are the unsightly, asbestos-riddled design fad of yesteryear that people thought improved acoustic performance and acted to hide cracks or blemishes that could otherwise plague your untreated ceiling.
+Well, I think we can all agree on how wrong they were.
 The question remains: how in the world do I begin to deal with this infestation that is hurting my eyes and lowering my quality of life?

 You’re in luck!
 There are plenty of effective and low-cost ways of dealing with a popcorn ceiling.
 Here are 3 such projects that will help take your home into the next century of ceiling design.

 This is the option that requires the least amount of work and money but is more of a temporary fix until you have the gusto to instill a more permanent solution.
 The quickest way to rid your life of popcorn ceiling is to go to Home Depot, get a pre-mixed plaster mud compound, and go to work.
 You’re going to want to apply slowly and make sure you aren’t dripping white, paste-y concealer all over your floor and furniture.

 Once you let the compound dry, you’re likely going to have to do a hefty amount of sanding and smoothing.
 If you don’t have experience doing something like this, it will probably take a few passes to get things looking better than they did before you started.
 Keep at it, or hire a professional to take care of the mess for you.

 2. Removal and Repair